Asatsa/internship_repo1/README.md

+# Greetings!!!
+:smile:

+Welcome to my journey in Bioinformatics
+:tada:
-# internship_repo1
+# Internship_repo1
-This is a collection of my work at ICIPE during my 4month bioinformatics internship
+This is a collection of my work at ICIPE during my 4month bioinformatics internship.
+Here I will document my successes, failures struggles and triumps.

-## My profile
+## Get to know me
   My name is Asatsa Nabwire.
 I am a bioinformatics enthusiast.
 During this internship,I am looking forward to learning about genomics and bioinformatics tools and become a basic competent bioinformatician.

 linkedIn[profile](www.linkedin.com/in/nabwire-asatsa-8478031b4)